 I know it’s hard to keep track off, but it’s worth the effort.
 Just remember to take action, start small, and build these healthy habits gradually.
 Then it’s just a question of time.

-Losing weight is a messy business.
+Losing weight is a messy business, especially when you’re a fat runner.
 There are no shortcuts nor silver bullets—and it requires hard and persistent work to see results—the type of result that works for the long term.

 Please feel free to leave your comments and questions in the section below.